omdevteam/om/docs_src/documentation_running_onda.rst

 PETRA III Facility - P11 Beamtime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At the P11 beamline, OnDA must be run on the *eval01.desy.de* machine as the *p11user* user.
+At the P11 beamline, OnDA must run on the *eval01.desy.de* machine as the *p11user* user.
 The P11 beamline scientists can provide information on how to access this machine.

-In order to run OnDA, a *monitor.toml* must be created (See :doc:`here
-<documentation_configuration_file>` for a discussion of the format and content of the
+In order to run the OnDA Monitor for Serial Crystallography, a *monitor.toml* file must be created (See :doc:`here <documentation_configuration_file>` for a discussion of the format and content of the configuration file).
-configuration file).

 * **Example monitor.toml for P11**: :doc:`monitor.toml <example_p11_monitor_toml>`

-All the files mentioned in the configuration file (masks, bad_pixel_masks, etc.) must be reachable and readable from the *p11user* user on *eval01.desy.de*.
+All the files mentioned in the configuration file (masks, bad_pixel_maps, etc.) must obviously be reachable and readable from the *p11user*.

 * **Example pilatus.geom for the Pilatus detector**: :doc:`pilatus.geom
   <example_pilatus_geom>`